This Discussion channel is currently closed.

 Default_avatar

-Gardner Roller Ligo over 4 years ago
+Gardner Roller Ligo about 5 years ago

 I support the Local Housing preference in concept and philosophy.
 I do think that a 3-month residency requirement is too short a time to fully qualify as a Davidson residency and hope to see that expanded.